-In November 2018, New York Magazine published “The Watcher,” which chronicled a New Jersey family’s being stalked by a mysterious, threatening letter writer.
-The article, by Reeves Wiedeman, is the basis of an upcoming Netflix limited series created by Ryan Murphy.
+In November 2018, New York Magazine published “The Watcher,” which chronicled a New Jersey family being stalked by a mysterious, threatening letter writer.
+The article, by Reeves Wiedeman, is the basis of a new Netflix limited series created by Ryan Murphy.
+Read an update on the case here.

 If you’re interested in reading similar stories, sign up for Reread: Real Estate Mania, a newsletter miniseries that resurfaces classic stories of ever-rising rents, the next hot neighborhood, and some truly nightmarish living situations from the New York archives.